cocotb/cocotb/docs/source/platform_support.rst

 Additionally, cocotb should work on the latest version of Windows, Linux, and macOS to ensure users can update their operating system freely without being blocked by cocotb.

 cocotb only supports x86_64 architectures and requires a 64-bit operating system.
-(Note: 32-bit x86 applications can be run on 64-bit operating systems.)